mpruna/prasleas/_posts/2020-05-17-Jenkins-Covid-Automation.md

 The rise of Corona-19 generated a lot of community initiatives to help fight pandemic.
-On the analytics side John Hopkins University did an admirable job.
-But there where also other good project.
+On the analytics side, John Hopkins University did an admirable job.
+But there where also other good projects.
 See the links below:

 [**John Hopkins University**](https://coronavirus.jhu.edu/map.html)